Enhanced Voice Services: Interoperability

-Inter-carrier interoperability is a problem, as calls are by default routed over narrowband connections which downgrades the voice to narrowband quality instead of EVS and HD Voice even if the individual phones and carrier networks all support EVS, this does not mean VoLTE gets disabled though, the call remains in 4G.
+Inter-carrier interoperability is a problem, as calls are by default routed over narrowband connections which downgrades the voice to narrowband quality instead of EVS and HD Voice even if the individual phones and carrier networks all support EVS.
+However, this does not mean it gets disabled though, the call remains on VoLTE or VoNR.
 Thus, users are encouraged to switch from phone calls to pure VoIP apps such as FaceTime, WhatsApp, Signal, Facebook Messenger, and Telegram when voice call quality remains poor despite good network connectivity.
 Still in some cases interoperator connection is implemented and phone call remains in EVS.